Quick setup examples

 Laravel / Symfony

-In a framework, you can use the HTTP client you already have — Laravel's Http facade or Symfony's HttpClient — pointing at https://api.mailblastr.com/emails with the same Authorization: Bearer header.
+In a framework, you can use the HTTP client you already have — Laravel's Http facade or Symfony's HttpClient — pointing at https://www.mailblastr.com/api/emails with the same Authorization: Bearer header.
 The request body shape is identical to the cURL example above.
+See Send emails with PHP & Laravel for the framework walkthrough, or Send emails with PHP to use the official package instead.